lunchboxer/kumu-server/README.md

-# GraphQL based scorekeeper server
+# Kumu

+It's a prisma based server and two web clients functioning as a minimal learning management system for ESL lessons.

 ## Get going